Tank Integrity Inspection and Maintenance

 The SPCC Rule applies to facilities that:

 Have an aboveground oil storage capacity of 1,320 U.S. gallons or more in containers which are 55 gallons or greater, or a completely buried oil storage capacity of 42,000 U.S. gallons or greater; and

 Could reasonably be expected to discharge oil to navigable waters or adjoining shorelines in quantities that may be harmful; and

 Are non-transportation related.

-As the owner/operator of an SPCC regulated facility and as part of your associated SPCC Plan, you must “test or inspect each aboveground container for integrity on a regular schedule and whenever you make material repairs… in accordance with industry standards.”
+As the owner/operator of an SPCC-regulated facility and as part of your associated SPCC Plan, tank integrity inspections and management is non-negotiable and as such, you must “test or inspect each aboveground container for integrity on a regular schedule and whenever you make material repairs… in accordance with industry standards.”
 (40 CFR 112.
 8(c)(6))

 Why Inspect Your ASTs?

-Besides the federal SPCC regulatory requirement to inspect ASTs (Yes, it is a BIG ONE!
-No one wants hefty EPA fines!), what other benefits are there to proper tank integrity inspection and maintenance?
+Besides the federal SPCC regulatory requirement for tank integrity inspections (Yes, it is a BIG ONE!
+No one wants hefty EPA fines!), what other benefits are there to proper tank inspection and maintenance?

 For one, there might also be state and local regulations that require AST inspections (with potential additional fines!).
 These include: